 Liisa Keltikangas-Järvinen (b.
-1946) is a renowned Finnish psychologist, and a pioneer in the field of experimental personality research.
-She is best known for her work in the field of temperament study.
-Since 1992 Keltikangas-Järvinen has held the position of Professor of Psychology at the University of Helsinki.
-She leads the Personality and Well-being Research Group.
+1946) is a renowned Finnish psychologist, a pioneer in the field of experimental personality research, and a celebrated non-fiction author.
+She is Professor Emerita of Psychology and is best known for her work in the field of temperament study.

 The Association of University Professors chose Liisa Keltikangas-Järvinen as The Professor of the Year in 2008.
 The Finnish Non-Fiction Authors Association awarded her the Non-Fiction Author Award in 2001.
 In 2011 she was awarded the Lauri Jäntti Foundation Award for her book Sociability and Social Skills.